 The page focuses on the number of visitors it generates daily and in a month, as well as its audience on the different social media platforms.

 If you are a link seller, you would take one look at these stats and see how authoritative it is.
-The fact that a blog like Shout Me Loud can drive this much traffic in a month goes to show just the sheer volume of keywords it’s ranking for.
+The fact that a blog like Shout Me Loud can drive this much traffic in a month shows the sheer volume of keywords it ranks for.

 Not to mention, its followers on social media are nothing to scoff at!
 The traffic may be not only coming from organic search, but also from Facebook, Twitter, and the like!